 A collaborative spirit is key in our team— the client, her family, and her Personal Assistants.
-Even the pets, helping me tell the story at least.
+Even the pets, who will help me tell the story at least.

-- Deep cleaning, removing built-up cleaning residues along with dirt.
+- Deep cleaning, removing built-up chemical residues along with dirt.
 Again, using the least-toxic products that work.
 Lighter routine cleaning follows.

 - Transitioning the house to practical, least-toxic products that work.
 This involves researching brands and ingredients.
 Then field-testing, in this case on the job— I’m here to clean too!

 - De-cluttering.
 In this house it’s cleaning-related supplies.
 This happens during the transition.